 During your life you will make lots of key decisions.
 Some of the most important will relate to your career.
-The average Briton will spend 92,120 hours at work during their working life, this equates to 35% of their total waking hours over a 50 year working-life.
+The average employee will spend a total of 82 068 hours over their working life, the equivalent to working a 9.4 year shift or 3,420 days of non-stop working.
+This equates to a third of their waking hours over their working life.

 Jobs can provide the income we will all need, but also have the potential to provide job satisfaction.
 Choosing a career can have a great impact on your life.
 We would like to support you to make ‘rational informed career decisions.’